With Vennie Chou

 In this three-day workshop, students will be led through the basic chemistry behind the traditional soapmaking process.
-This area is rich with insights, as students understand why and how soapmaking works.
-We then move on to a consideration of natural dyes: the modern research and facts about their medicinal properties, and how best to use their colouring agents.
+This area is rich with insights, as students come to understand why and how soapmaking works.
+We then move on to a consideration of natural dyes: the modern research and facts about their medicinal properties and how best to use their colouring agents.

 This is an intensive, hands-on workshop, where students make solid bar soap, liquid soap, and foam soap.
 Students will also learn different soap-design techniques, such as layering, marbling, and hand-milling.
 We will focus these techniques on using natural dyes.
 Additional soap recipes will be given for students to experiment with at home.

-Students will be presented with several approaches to eco-wraps for soaps.
-These creative flourishes can be what transforms the hand-made soap into a complete and finished package.
+Students will also be presented with several approaches to eco-wraps for soaps.
+These creative flourishes can transform the hand-made soap into a complete and finished package.

 Vennie Chou has always been fascinated by the medicinal properties of natural dyes.
 She started making her own soap and natural skin care products when her first son developed eczema at a very young age.
 She has been making natural skin care products for 20 years.